The European market potential for candles

 Tips:

-• Clearly communicate your values and stories, especially on your website.
-As a developing country exporter, probably you are not and will not be an established brand in the competitive European market.
-However, your stories and identity elements are very welcome.
+- Clearly communicate your values and stories, especially on your website.
+As an exporter from a developing country, you are not likely to become an established brand in the competitive European market.
+However, your stories and identity elements arestill very welcome.
 Even if you supply to an existing, established European brand name.
-They might not use your company’s branding, but your content will add value to their brand.
+They might not use your company’s branding, but your storytelling will add value to their brand.

 To boost their mental and spiritual wellness, European consumers are increasingly turning to at-home spa and yoga practices.
 Candles add a lot to these rituals aimed at health and happiness.
-This is due to the calming, relaxing or invigorating effect of candles on the consumer, facilitated by their scent and colour.
+This is due to the calming, relaxing or invigorating effect of candles, facilitated by their scent and colour.
 Thanks to these properties, tea lights and small pillars in particular have found their way into the bathroom, bedroom and any other area used for meditation and wellness.
-See how candles can be used to create a spa experience at home with Anthropologie EU candles.

 In search of nature